mainak0907/FullStack-Admin-Dashboard/README.md

 <Route path="/" element={<Navigate to="/dashboard" replace />} />: This is a route configuration for the root URL ("/").
 When the root URL is matched, it renders a <Navigate> component.
 The <Navigate> component is used for navigation in React Router v6.
 In this case, it immediately navigates to the "/dashboard" URL and replaces the current entry in the history stack.
 This effectively redirects users from the root URL to the /dashboard URL.

 <Route path="/dashboard" element={<Dashboard/>}/>: This is another route configuration for the "/dashboard" URL.
 When the "/dashboard" URL is matched, it renders the <Dashboard/> component.
 This is likely the main component rendered for the dashboard page.

+In react-router-dom, an Outlet is a component that serves as a placeholder where child routes will be rendered.
+It is used within nested route structures, typically within parent components that define routes.